 “Make sure you understand how all your assets are titled, and the effect of that title,” cautions Scott Lubar, estate planning specialist at Fidelity.
 “Then, review and update everything regularly.”

 Another simple and easy way to help avoid probate is to name someone as a transfer on death (TOD) beneficiary or a payable on death (POD) beneficiary.
 The terms are essentially the same but apply to slightly different accounts.
 A TOD/POD beneficiary can be named on financial accounts, such as bank savings or checking accounts and investment accounts, vehicle titles, and––in some states––real property.

 Despite their simplicity, one major issue with TOD/POD-titled assets is a lack of awareness or poor coordination with people’s overall estate planning strategies.
 Some might not realize that a TOD- or POD-titled asset overrides whatever is stated in a will.
 If a number of accounts are titled as TOD, a will can be rendered largely ineffective, and assets may not be distributed as intended.

-“You could have a complex will with all sorts of trusts created for your children,” says Pamela Pirone-Benson, a Fidelity trust and estate planning consultant.
+“You could have a complex will with all sorts of trusts created for your children,” says Pamela Pirone-Benson, a Fidelity estate planning specialist.
 “But if the assets don’t pass by the terms of the will, then the will becomes an expensive paperweight.”

 Consider Susan, a hypothetical client with a brokerage account worth $1 million.
 She names her husband as a TOD beneficiary of the $1 million account.
 Five years later, she does some estate planning and states in her will that the account’s assets be split evenly between her two daughters from a different marriage.
 Unfortunately, Susan doesn’t realize that her now ex-husband will receive the assets, because the TOD registration overrides the will.